muratkeremozcan/pizza-api/README.md

 it.only("should get a different flag value for a specified user", () => {
   setFlagVariation(FLAGS.UPDATE_ORDER, "foo", 1);

-  cy.log("**getFlagValue(key)** : gets value for any other user");
+  cy.log("**getLDFlagValue(key)** : gets value for any other user");
-  cy.task("getFlagValue", FLAGS.UPDATE_ORDER).then(cy.log);
+  cy.task("getLDFlagValue", FLAGS.UPDATE_ORDER).then(cy.log);

-  cy.log("**getFlagValue(key, user)** : just gets the value for that user");
+  cy.log("**getLDFlagValue(key, user)** : just gets the value for that user");
-  cy.task("getFlagValue", { keys: FLAGS.UPDATE_ORDER, user: "foo" }).then(
+  cy.task("getLDFlagValue", { keys: FLAGS.UPDATE_ORDER, user: "foo" }).then(
     cy.log
   );
 });
 ```

 **KEY:** Executing that code, we realize the enabler for stateless feature flag testing.
-We prove that the flag can be set for a targeted user, that value can be read by our `getFlagValue` lambda utility using the LD client, which can either focus on the targeted user or any other generic user while reading our flag. **That ability can fully de-couple feature flag testing from feature flag management**.
+We prove that the flag can be set for a targeted user, that value can be read by our `getLDFlagValue` lambda utility using the LD client, which can either focus on the targeted user or any other generic user while reading our flag. **That ability can fully de-couple feature flag testing from feature flag management**.

 > In contrast, in a front-end application the key enabler for stateless testing was targeting anonymous users and the user's id - `ld:$anonUserId`  - getting created by LD in local storage.